 Items 1 and 2 should really be avoided at all costs while item 3 is not too bad but needs to be addressed too.

 Even though you may think your site is healthy enough, you would be surprised to find out that Google has indexed some pages that you even didn't know you had.
-A possible reason for this are the URLs Joomla creates for automatically, even without setting up menu-links for this.
-As an example, on every Joomla site there is a link to a login page at the following URL: /index.php?option=com_users&view=login.
+A possible reason for this is the URLs Joomla creates automatically, even without setting up menu links for this.
+As an example, on every Joomla site, there is a link to a login page at the following URL: /index.php?option=com_users&view=login.
 And there are more.

 Now tell me there isn't a URL here and there that you didn't know about...

 Now that you know what should go, it's time to do something about it.
-Anything that is really crap, like sample-content that you forgot about: simply remove it, and don't forget to check internal links to the removed content.
-If you simply remove it, Google will encounter 404-errors for this for some time.
+Anything that is really crap, like sample content that you forgot about: simply remove it, and don't forget to check internal links to the removed content.
+If you simply remove it, Google will encounter 404 errors for this for some time.
 For stuff like this, this is perfectly fine.
 A 404 is a valid code, which simply means that the page is no longer there.
-Eventually, Google will ten update its index.
+Eventually, Google will then update its index.
 If you think these items had some relevance though, you can always 301-redirect it to a valid page.

-Usually, you can set the tag in the Joomla article or menu-item.
+Usually, you can set the tag in the Joomla article or menu item.
 This counts for actual articles you created.
-The exception are the funny non-SEF URL's for the sign-on page and stuff like that.
-A possible way to deal with those is to create a (hidden) menu to these options and then use the menu-item to Noindex them.
+The exception are the funny non-SEF URLs for the sign-on page and stuff like that.
+A possible way to deal with those is to create a (hidden) menu for these options and then use the menu item to Noindex them.
 And finally, make sure your sitemap only includes the relevant links.